kkiermasz/Collection/README.md

 Collection is a simple wrapper for a ScrollView, to facilitate the creation of complex list layouts in SwiftUI.
 This is a kind of workaround for the lack of collection view in SwiftUI.

+this repository was created for the purpose of [article on Medium](https://betterprogramming.pub/building-a-complex-list-in-swiftui-196a6989726b).

 It allows your main view to look like this:
 ```swift
 struct MountainsView: View {